OpenSourceEconomics/skillmodels/docs/source/introduction.rst

 The CHS estimator implemented here differs in two points from the estimator implemented in their `replication files`_: 1) It uses different normalizations that take into account the `critique`_ of Wiswall and Agostinelli.
 2) It can optionally use more robust square-root implementations of the Kalman filters.

+The WA estimator differs in three points: 1) In order to make the wa estimates usable as start values for the chs estimator, I extended it to also estimate measurement error variances and anchoring equation variances.
+2) Development stages (i.e. the same technology of skill formation in several periods) can be used.
+3) It is possible to use non-KLS transition functions as long as enough normalizations are provided.

-Most of the code is unit tested and the results have been compared to the Fortran code by CHS for two basic models with hypothetical data from their `replication files`_.
+Most of the code is unit tested.
+Furthermore, the results of the CHS estimator have been compared to the Fortran code by CHS for two basic models with hypothetical data from their `replication files`_.
+For the WA estimator, I wrote a comprehensive integration test with simulated data.

 The following documentation is ordered from high-level to low-level.
 To get started it is sufficient to read about Model specifications and Basic usage.
 Reading more is only necessary if you want to extend the code or understand the implementation details.